ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

    -  Exit the tool you are using to review the debdiff
-   -  If the bugs and debdiff are okay, accept the package by pressing y at the "“Accept the package into -proposed?” prompt.
+   -  If the bugs and debdiff are okay, accept the package by pressing y at the ""Accept the package into -proposed?" prompt.
       This will tag the bug(s) with verification-needed, verification-needed-$RELEASE, subscribe ubuntu-sru, and add a
-      general “please test and give feedback”-like comment.
+      general "please test and give feedback"-like comment.
-   -  If the upload is broken or unsuitable for an SRU, reject it by pressing N at the "“Accept the package into -proposed?” prompt and pressing y at the “REJECT the package from -proposed?” prompt.
+   -  If the upload is broken or unsuitable for an SRU, reject it by pressing N at the ""Accept the package into -proposed?" prompt and pressing y at the "REJECT the package from -proposed?" prompt.

 -  *If you are not in the ubuntu-sru team:* Send a follow up comment to the bugs:

-   -  If all is okay: send an “ubuntu-sru approved and reviewed” comment and set the task to “In Progress”
+   -  If all is okay: send an "ubuntu-sru approved and reviewed" comment and set the task to "In Progress"
-   -  If something is wrong: send the feedback to the bug and set the task to “Incomplete”
+   -  If something is wrong: send the feedback to the bug and set the task to "Incomplete"

 The `pending
 SRUs <http://people.canonical.com/~ubuntu-archive/pending-sru>`__ should